 - Boil a kettle and make the stock.
 Keep it warm on low heat.

-- Heat 2 tbsp of oil in a large frying pan.
+- Heat 2 tablespoon of oil in a large frying pan.
 Add leeks, shallots and garlic and fry for 4 minutes.
 Add the rice, stir and cook for another minute or two until the rice is starting to turn translucent.
 Squeeze in half a lemon.

 - One ladle at a time, start adding the stock and stir until all the stock is absorbed.
 Add another ladle of stock and keep on cooking until you have no stock left or until your rice is cooked al dente.
-Take the risotto off the heat, stir in a tbsp of cream cheese and cover with a lid.
+Take the risotto off the heat, stir in a tablespoon of cream cheese and cover with a lid.

 - In the meantime, prepare parmesan crisps.
 Heat a dry frying pan.
 Place generous teastpoons of finely grated parmesan in small piles, then spread them into a thin layer.
 Keep on frying on low heat until the crisps firm up.
 Carefully flip them over and fry for another minute to brown.